preettrank53/DistributedCache/README.md

 - **Metrics Chart**: View cache performance over time
 - **Live Expiry Tracker**: Watch data expire in real-time
 - **Log Terminal**: See what's happening in the system
+- **Network Partition Mode**: Click any two servers to simulate connection failures

+## Network Partitions

+A network partition is when two servers can't communicate with each other, like two phones with no signal.

+When you create a partition between two servers:
+- The system continues working (stays available)
+- Data can't be copied to both servers (loses consistency)
+- You can see which server didn't get the data (red X marker)
+- This demonstrates the CAP theorem in distributed systems

+To test:
+1. Click any server on the ring (turns yellow)
+2. Click another server (creates a red lightning bolt between them)
+3. Save some data and watch what happens
+4. Click the lightning bolt again to restore the connection

 ## Time-To-Live (TTL)